Wondering whether Magic Kingdom or Animal Kingdom is the right park for your crew? We’ve got you covered!

 Tusker House (8/10)

 Tusker House is very popular with families since it’s the only character dining location inside Animal Kingdom.
 The food is served all-you-can-eat and has Afro-Indian inspired dishes.
-During your meal you’ll be visited by Mickey and friends dressed to the nines in their safari gear.
-Each table will get a chance to take photos with the characters which is definitely the main attraction of this restaurant.
+During your meal you’ll be visited by Mickey and friends fully dressed in their safari gear.
+Each table will get a chance to take photos with the characters which is definitely the main appeal of this restaurant.

 ANIMAL KINGDOM QUICK-SERVICE RESTAURANTS (7/10)